 Typically, you have two methods to formalize custody agreements:

-* Custodial Agreements (a legally binding contract signed by the parties that are typically included in a Separation Agreement and Property Settlement), described in more detail above; or
+- Custodial Agreements (a legally binding contract signed by the parties that are typically included in a Separation Agreement and Property Settlement), described in more detail above

 4. How likely is it that the other party will agree to your proposal?

 Keep in mind that an agreement requires the cooperation of both parties.
-If you feel that is not likely to happen, you may have to file a court action and then attempt negotiation so that if a settlement is not attainable, you always have the option of having the judge make the decision for you and the other party.
+If you feel that is not likely to happen, you may have to file a court action and then attempt negotiation.
+If a settlement is not attainable, you always have the option of having the judge make the decision for you and the other party.

 In addition, if you are dealing with an opposing party who is habitually dishonest or suffers from significant mental or addiction issues that affect their ability to parent, you may need to litigate your case.

-A thorough and detailed proposal being sent to the opposing party will minimize any potential miscommunication and minimize the risk of a possible settlement breaking down due to a disagreement regarding the “details” of a potential settlement.
+Sending a thorough and detailed proposal to the opposing party will minimize any potential miscommunication and minimize the risk of a possible settlement breaking down due to a disagreement.

-A proposal that is in formal form and ready to sign also allows the case proceed to a resolution in a more efficient manner.
-Negotiating in writing also minimizes the hostility that can arise when parties negotiate face to face, and the result is the emotions between the parties are a distraction from meaningful settlement discussion.
+A formal, ready-to-sign proposal allows the case proceed to a resolution in a more efficient manner.
+Negotiating in writing also minimizes the hostility that can arise when parties negotiate face to face.

 Prepare and gather information when filing a child custody lawsuit.

-It is imperative that you cooperate and follow your attorney’s instruction when you are requested to provide information or documents that are necessary to the planning, preparation, and initiation of any custody action.
+It is important to cooperate and follow your attorney’s instructions when you are requested to provide information or documents that are necessary to the planning, preparation, and initiation of any custody action.